bearpaw/CUHK-Department-VPN-Ubuntu-14.04/README.md

 This script is for connecting to the CUHK department VPN (currently support CSE / EE / IE) on Ubuntu 14.04.

+There are three branches of this repository
+- master: EE VPN
+- cse: CSE VPN
+- ie: IE VPN

 For the first time connecting to VPN, please run:

 ```sh